- ICH GCP

 |

-Age- and sex-specific z-scores for weight-for-age, height-for-age, BMI-for-age, and weight-for-height (where applicable) will be calculated according to World Health Organization (WHO) Child Growth Standards and Growth Reference charts.
+Age- and sex-specific z-scores for weight-for-age, height-for-age, BMI-for-age, and weight-for-height (where applicable) will be calculated according to the World Health Organization (WHO) Child Growth Standards and Growth Reference charts.

 Associations between anthropometric nutritional status and gut microbiome characteristics will be examined in children with Autism Spectrum Disorder.